 JobHero has loads of resume templates that you can use to create your own resume.

-But even more useful, JobHero features a handy resume builder that lets you and gives suggestions and guidance for what to include in each resume section.
+But even more useful, JobHero features a handy resume builder that lets you choose from a selection of templates and gives suggestions and guidance for what to include in each resume section.

 Furthermore, it auto-suggests phrases about your work history that are tailored to the exact job title you are applying for.
 That way, you can rest assured that you’re saying the right things in your resume.